The Perfect Compromise between Space and Affordability

-From its well-manicured courtyard with the colorful blooms to the attractive front porch, this European style home with Acadian overtones oozes charm and curb appeal.
-With over 1,500 sq. ft. of living space, the 1.5-story residence includes 3 bedrooms, 2 bathrooms, a Great Room, and a main level master suite (House Plan # 142-1058).
+This European-style home with Acadian overtones oozes charm and curb appeal from its well-manicured courtyard with colorful blooms to the attractive front porch.
+With over 1,500 sq. ft. of living space, the 1.5-story residence includes 3 bedrooms, 2 bathrooms, a Great Room, and the main level master suite (House Plan # 142-1058).

-Top: This amazing 1.5-story Texas style home with Country accents comes with 3 bedrooms and 2.5 baths.
-Just the right size for growing or multi-generational families, it features a huge loft suitable as an in-law suite.
+Top: This amazing 1.5-story Texas-style home with Country accents comes with 3 bedrooms and 2.5 baths.
+The right size for growing or multi-generational families features a vast loft suitable as an in-law suite.
 Bottom:Here’s a look at the charmingly-designed and furnished family space and dining area of the home.
 Check out the brick fireplace and the unique chandelier above the dining table (Plan #106-1279).

 Two-Story Three-Bedroom Plans

 Live in a fairy tale setting with this colorful and eye-catching Bungalow-style home with Craftsman accents.
 The 2-story floor plan includes 1,683 sq. ft. of living space, 3 bedrooms, and 2.5 baths (Plan #178-1144).

 Here’s another beautiful 3-bedroom home in a bucolic setting.
 The attractive Cottage style home with Bungalow influences has 2,185 sq. ft. of living space with 2 full bathrooms and a half bath (Plan # 142-1096).

 Amazing exterior features – gable roof, white columns on stone pedestals, and wide front porch -– add to the appeal of this beautiful Craftsman style plan.
 The 2-story home has 3 bedrooms, 2 baths, a rear porch, a split master bedroom layout, and the main level laundry (Plan #104-1064).